-Both are great options on maximizing your purchases on gas and groceries.
+Both are great options on maximizing your purchases on gas and grocery purchases.
 Remember, the main differences between the Amex Blue Cash and Amex Everyday is that with the Amex Blue Cash you only have the option of cash back where the Amex Everyday gives you some more flexibility as you are earning Membership Reward points.
 Membership Reward points allow you to transfer your points to partner programs (where you can potentially get a higher value out of your points) or cash out your points for pure cash.
-Both are also capped at earning the bonus points on groceries and both will allow you to take advantage of the awesome Amex Offers.
+Both are also capped at earning the bonus points at U.S. supermarkets and both will allow you to take advantage of the awesome Amex Offers.

 Of course, those that like to redeem their points on business or first might find better value with another card as they can redeem their points for flights that typically cost $5,000+.
 But for the everyday person, one of the cards above is probably your best bet.